 The mass customization and modularization of products has caused a rapid growth in the number of product variations.
-Developers aim to build countless new product variants for specific atomized target markets or user groups – but are wary of the increasing development costs this entails.
+Developers aim to build countless new product variants for specific atomized target markets or user groups – but are wary of the increasing software and hardware development costs this entails.
 Is Product Line Engineering the answer?
 Read on for PLE best practices to provide product variability at optimal costs.

 What is Product Family Engineering?